 Pantiliners during clean days

-please let me clarify...if a white pantiliner is used during 7 clean days and staining occurs, even larger than a gris, it does not render one a niddah. is this correct according to some opinions? this would be very helpful to me as I have had numerous mid cycle staining recently.
+Please clarify…if a white pantiliner is used during 7 clean days and staining occurs, even larger than a gris, it does not render one a niddah.
+Is this correct according to some opinions?
+This would be very helpful to me as I have had numerous mid cycle staining recently.

-The position of this site is that pantiliners should preferably not be worn during the seven clean days due to their disputed status.
-If a woman did wear a white pantiliner during the seven clean days, and finds a stain larger than a gris on a pantiliner, it would not invalidate the clean day.
-However a bedikah must be performed afterwards during the course of the day.
+The position of this site is that disposable pantiliners should preferably not be worn during the seven clean days due to their disputed status.
+If a woman does wear a white disposable pantiliner during the seven clean days, and finds a stain larger than a gris on the pantiliner, it does not invalidate her clean days.